fschaitel/Fschaitel/README.md

 🧠 Exploring machine learning and developing interactive web application interfaces for the classroom.

-🐁 Learning programming languages: Python, SQL, R, Java, HTML, CSS e JS.
+🐁 Learning programming languages: Python, SQL, R, HTML, CSS e JS.

 🎓 Studying Data Analysis and System Development at Belas Artes SP, with a background as an art educator.